-WO/HI-333 Women in Latin America
+HI-333 Women in Latin America

-Prerequisites: HI-233.

-Examines the roles of women in diverse societies including Mexico, Brazil and Caribbean nations.
+Prerequisites: HI-213 HI-214 HI-226 or HI-247 Examines the roles of women in diverse societies including Mexico, Brazil and Caribbean nations.
 Emphasis on the modern period.
+[Applicable to the Global and Womens Studies Concentrations.]
+Every 2-3 years.
+3 Credits

-WO/HI-350 Native American Women
+HI-350 Native American Women

-Prerequisites: HI-205.
+Prerequisites: HI-205 or equivalent.

 Examines Indian women from the time of European contact to the modern era.
 Emphasizes culture, community and arenas of power.
+[Applicable to the Womens Studies Concentration.]

-WO/HI-353 The Age of Reform

-Prerequisites: HI-111 and HI-112.
+HI-353 The Age of Reform: 1877-1920 Prerequisites: HI-111 and HI-112

 An analysis of the transformation of America, including reform response to the Gilded Age's industrialization, urbanization and immigration patterns.
+[Applicable to the Womens Studies Concentration.]